ant-design/ant-design-pro-site/docs/upgrade-v2.en-US.md

 After enabling the i18n plugin, add the `locales` folder in the project directory, and add the i18n resource file according to the convention.
 Then, you can internationalize by using the API exposed by `umi/locale` in the project.

-More about the `umi-plugin-locale` configuration can be found in its [documentation] (https://umijs.org/plugin/umi-plugin-react.html#locale).
+More about the `umi-plugin-locale` configuration can be found in its [documentation](https://umijs.org/plugin/umi-plugin-react.html#locale).

 ### Support theme switching

 Ant Design Pro uses less and cssModule as a style solution.
 You can configure this theme style by configuring lessVars at compile time.
 This function is built into umi.
 You can configure `theme` in the configuration file.
-Refer to umi's [Configuration Documentation] (https://umijs.org/config/#theme).
+Refer to umi's [Configuration Documentation](https://umijs.org/config/#theme).

 However, the adjustment of the navigation layout mode supported by the v2 version is mainly the upgrade of the business logic of the code.
 You can refer to the code of `src/layouts/BasicLayout.js` in the v2 code for adjustment.